wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 For downstream multicopy analyses (GO terms and genes of interest) I made a selection of genes that were not unique to one species and where at least one of the Tillandsia species had a gene count > 1.This set contained 2061 orthogroups.

 I still made an additional selection of fast-changing families by selecting within the multicopy dataset the top 2 % of orthogroups by log ratio, in both directions.
 This resulted in 53 orthogroups where family size is larger in T. fasciculata and 45 orthogroups where size is larger in T. leiboldiana.
 This translated to 1182 genes for the former selection (1297 after correction, 9.7 % difference, 755 genes have no GO terms, 64 %) and 480 genes for the latter selection (501 after correction, 4.3 % difference, 295 genes have no GO terms, 59 %).
+GO enrichment was done as explained below.

 # GO term enrichment of multi-copy gene families